-Mentors meet every other week with students based on the school calendar and concert schedule, and depending on the school and district guidelines, sessions may be delivered in person or remotely via the technology preferred by the music director.
+Mentors meet once or twice a month with students based on the school calendar and concert schedule, and depending on the school and district guidelines, sessions may be delivered in person or remotely via the technology preferred by the music director.

 The fall sessions are geared to determine the students’ current ability and areas for focus, and prepare for the fall concert.
 The first session is designated for student evaluation so the mentor can inform the music director of their specific approaches for working with the students.
 The mentor works closely with the instructor prior to the first session to determine what material will be covered in each session.
 That focus can be re-evaluated after each session.
 Depending on the school and student ability level, mentoring may focus on fundamentals for those students who are just beginning to participate in school music programs.